kunal351411/sql-editor/README.md

 ## Live Demo
 SQL Runner is hosted at Vercel.
-It can be accessed at ->  [SQL Runner](https://sql-editor-kunal.vercel.app/)
+It can be accessed at ->  [SQL Runner](https://sql-editor-kunal.vercel.app/) For creating a new table, enter a valid github api link of your csv dataset in the Link field like [try this](https://api.github.com/repos/graphql-compose/graphql-compose-examples/contents/examples/northwind/data/csv/customers.csv)

 ## Features
 1) Editor with syntax highlighting for SQL.